amidabuddha/console-chat-gpt/README.md

 4. Get your API key from [HERE](https://platform.openai.com/account/api-keys)

-5. Copy `config.ini.sample` into `config.ini`, replace the text "YOUR_OPENAI_API_KEY" with your API key and save the new config file.
+5. Copy `config.toml.sample` into `config.toml`, replace the text "YOUR_OPENAI_API_KEY" with your API key and save the new config file.
 Feel free to change any of the other defaults as per your needs.

 6. Run the executable: